bigandy/sibling-count/README.md

 Should you want the custom element to keep track of updates to the number of children you can use the `keep-track-of-updates` attribute.

+### forceInlineStyle

+Should you want to force the use of the inline styles even in a browser that supports sibling-count() and sibling-index() use the `force-inline-style` attribute.

 ## Misc Notes

 I converted this package following this tutorial: https://www.totaltypescript.com/how-to-create-an-npm-package